CivicVision/civicvision.github.io/source/blog/en/2015-06-20-convex-polygon-offset.html.md

   </defs>
 </svg>

 That looks much better.
 The group background looks exactly like before and the text is nicely attached to the groups.
 We are generating two paths here with the discussed technique: One for the background offset by 10 pixels and another one offset by 15 pixels for the text to attach to.
-Try dragging the the nodes - the text will jump now and then but generally it wraps nicely around the corners.
+When you are dragging the nodes the text will jump now and then but generally it wraps nicely around the corners.
 I've also visualized the normals.
 Finally I present to you the custom interpolation function that makes all of this possible:

 ```coffeescript
 offsetInterpolate = (offset) ->